TalmageWoodhouse/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] **All functionality implemented or mocked out** -
+- [x] **All functionality implemented or mocked out** -
-      Login: Save username and display after logining in
+      Login: Save username and display after logining, check and set state of authentication.
+Storing user data in local storage.
       About: Put effects to set up for random image and quote simulator.
-      Play: live player chart with random names and scores. game function
+      Play: mocked out a live player chart with random names and scores. created a borad that could be changed and updated.
-      Scores:
+      Scores: updates highscores from game and stores them in local storage and displays them on the highscores chart.

-- [ ] **Hooks** - I did not complete this part of the deliverable.
+- [x] **Hooks** - I used hooks such as useEffect and useState to render changes on my board, when someone clicks the arrow keys to move the squares and update the board.
+Implemented useEffect to parse the data from the table into a string to output on the scores table.

 ## 🚀 Service deliverable